Globe

 In December 2022, the Australian government passed the “Secure Jobs, Better Pay” Act amending existing rules on flexible work arrangement requests and granting the Fair Work Commission powers (FWC) to deal with disputes arising from such requests.
 The changes come into force on 6 June 2023.
 The new legislation introduces the following changes:

 • The right to request flexible work arrangements is extended to employees who are pregnant and employees who have experienced family and domestic violence.
-This right was only available to certain groups of employees prior to the changes, including those who have a disability or those who are aged 55 and more.
+This right was only available to certain groups of employees prior to the changes, including those with a disability or aged 55 and more.

 • Employers will be required to meet with employees to discuss their flexible work arrangement requests.
 Employers will need to evaluate such requests and try to accommodate the requests including offering alternative arrangements.
 If the employer and employee cannot reach an agreement, then an employer is entitled to reject the request on reasonable business grounds.
 The employer should provide a written explanation of the reasons for refusal within 21 days of receiving the request.